Astrophysics (Index)About

 (a measure of the magnitude of a gravitational wave)

 A gravitational wave's strain (GW strain, h, or in context, just strain) is a measure of its effect, specifically the ratio by which lengths are stretched or compressed, which is a dimensionless number.
-The term strain might be used to refer to various particular measures: to the observed strain (as measured by the gravitational-wave detector), or to the strain in the direction of the wave's displacement.
-Also, the term can be used for the "maximum" strain of the wave (its amplitude), or for the instantaneous displacement (at a point in time).
-These relations are often cited:
+The term strain might be used to refer to various particular measures: to the observed strain (as measured by a gravitational-wave detector), or to the strain in the direction of the wave's displacement.
+Also, the term can be used for the peak strain of the wave (its amplitude), or for the instantaneous displacement (at a point in time).
+The following two relations are often cited:

 h ≈ ΔL/L